-The Parliament passed the Insolvency & Bankruptcy Code on 11th May 2016.
-It was done to consolidate all the laws related to insolvency in India and to make the process of resolution of insolvency simpler.
+The Parliament passed the Insolvency and Bankruptcy Code on 11th May 2016.
+It was done to consolidate all the existing laws related to insolvency in India and to simplify the process of insolvency resolution.

 [Insolvency is the inability of the individuals or corporates to repay their debts.
-Bankruptcy is when the individual or corporate is declared incapable of repaying their debt.
-So, bankruptcy is nothing but a legal declaration of insolvency.]
+Bankruptcy is nothing but a legal declaration of insolvency.]

-What is the need for the Act in India?
+What is the need for Insolvency and Bankruptcy Code in India?

 There was no single law dealing with insolvency and bankruptcy in India.
-Liquidation of companies was handled by high courts and individual cases were handled under various Acts (around 12 in number).
+The liquidation of companies and individuals were handled under various Acts (around 12 in number).
 Some of them were: